 If you are listening to His leading, the Lord will bring people into your sphere of influence that you can reach for Him.
 It may be as simple as a non-judgmental shoulder to cry on, an earnest conversation, a delicious meal, a word of prayer, a thoughtful card or letter, or a genuine friendship.
 Perhaps it is an offering or donation to a worthy cause or re-gifting items we no longer need to others who would benefit from it.
 Maybe it is volunteering your time and skills or helping a person/family in need.

 There is always something you can do to show love and compassion to another person.
 Let us be Christ’s hands and feet in our families, in our neighborhoods, in our churches, at our work.
 “And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.”
 (Ephesians 5:2)

-After all, the Bible is very clear: if we don’t love other people, we don’t truly know or love God.
+Knowing God and what He expects of His children is so important.
+The Word of God is very clear: if we don’t love other people, we don’t truly know or love God.

 Here is a music video my friend, Trisha of Joy of Reading, shared earlier today.
 The message is quite powerful.